seancdavis/talks/balancing-flexibility-and-productivity-in-content-modeling/210714-decoupled-days.md

 # Spot the Sandwich!

 There is a hidden sandwich somewhere in the coming slides.

-When you find it, go to **sandwichspot.dev** and fill out the form.
+When you find it, **tweet a screenshot** that **mentions @seancdavis29**.

-First correct answer wins some super cool Stackbit swag!
+First correct answer wins
+some super cool Stackbit swag!

 ---